m8e/hangfire-training/Doc/OpenTelemetry.md

  - What is the slowest part of a request?
  - Etc.

-**So what is common process to determin problem?**
+**So what is the common process to determine a problem?**
-First, you need to look in Tracing Graph and identify the problem.
+First, you need to look in the Tracing Graph and identify the problem.
 Based on the request flow, we can see the slowest part or where the problem occurs in time.
 Which operations were successful and which failed.
 We collect `SpanIds` and `TraceId` that we are interested in and look for contextual logs to get more details about what really happened.
 For this reason, we use traces and logs to determine the overall experience of the application.

 In order for `OpenTelemetry` to be successful in the logging space, the company is trying to support existing logs and logging libraries so that they work well together.